NushaMBZ/aide-memoire/LLJ3265/N Session-02.md

 # Legal Systems

-Dating back from BC 1500, Sri Lanka had been under the rule of different countries.
+ghjuuuuiDating back from BC 1500, Sri Lanka had been under the rule of different countries.
 And during these periods our traditional laws underwent considerable modification and became a country rich with various legal system.
 Such as

 - Roman - Dutch Law